MicrosoftDocs/Viva/Viva/goals/log-in-create-and-join-organizations.md

 ## How to create your first organization in Viva Goals

-1. Log in to your Viva Goals account with your Azure Active Directory credentials.
+1. Log in to your Viva Goals account (https://goals.microsoft.com/) with your Azure Active Directory credentials

 2. You'll be prompted to create an organization.
 Select **Create Organization**.